backdrop-contrib/nice_menus/README.txt

 Issues
 ------

-* Because this module tries not to be as Javascript light as possible, various wishlist features cannot be added, such as a menu disappearing as soon as your mouse falls off it by a pixel
+* Because this module tries to be as Javascript light as possible, various wishlist features cannot be added, such as a menu disappearing as soon as your mouse falls off it by a pixel
 * The menus may not work perfectly with all themes.
-Try nice-menus out with the default bluemarine first to check it works there (it should) before filing a bug report or trying to write a patch for other themes.
+Try nice-menus out with the default garland or bluemarine first to check it works there (it should) before filing a bug report or trying to write a patch for other themes.
 * Track bugs at http://drupal.org/project/issues/nice_menus?categories=bug
 * Try adding .block-nice_menus {position: relative;} or .block-nice_menus {position: absolute;} to a stylesheet which may fix some issues.
 * Some issus with nice menus and select boxes in IE